GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         popd
         mix phx.digest

-    Remember that if your app is an umbrella app, the assets directory may be located in one of the apps subdirectories.
+    Remember that if your app is an umbrella app, the assets directory might be located in one of the apps subdirectories.

 2. Build the release:

         MIX_ENV=prod mix release --env=prod --executable

-3. Run the application from the release using:
+3. Run the application from the release with:

         PORT=8080 _build/prod/rel/hello/bin/hello.run foreground

-    If your application is named something other than `hello`, the release executable may be in a different path.
+    If your application is named something other than `hello`, the release executable might be in a different path.

 4. Visit [http://localhost:8080](http://localhost:8080) to see the Phoenix welcome screen running locally from your release.